Spousal Support Lawyer

 Factors that Could Result in Loss, or Reduction, in Spousal Support

 Under California law, courts recognize that circumstances may fluctuate and support orders may need to be modified based on those circumstances.
 For example, if you suddenly lose your job, it may impact the higher wage earner’s ability to support their ex-spouse.

 If you are paying support to your ex-spouse and they subsequently remarry, a judge could modify the support order and possibly alleviate you of your financial obligations.
 The same modification could occur if your ex-spouse suddenly inherits a large sum of money.

 You and your spouse are empowered to negotiate a support agreement.
 One option that is available is to reach an agreement on monthly, periodic payments or for a single, lump sum to be paid out when the divorce is finalized.
 To get a proper assessment of the type of spousal support that is most advantageous to you, it makes sense to sit down and speak with an experienced and knowledgeable Novato spousal support lawyer.

-If you are contemplating getting divorced, or are in the process of getting divorced, and need help assessing your rights and/or obligations for spousal support, Castro Law Offices is here to help.
+If you are contemplating getting divorced, or are in the process of getting divorced, and need help assessing your rights and/or obligations for spousal support, Castro Law Offices, P.C. is here to help.
 We are a reputable California law firm focusing in family law and domestic relations, including the complex issues associated with spousal support.
-Castro Law Offices is based in Novato, California, but is ready and able to provide legal services and advice to clients in and around Marin County including Novato, San Rafael, Greenbrae, San Anselmo, Fairfax, Sausalito, Larkspur, West Marin, Ross, Mill Valley and Corte Madera.
-Contact Castro Law Offices today to schedule a confidential consultation.
+Castro Law Offices, P.C. is based in Novato, California, but is ready and able to provide legal services and advice to clients in and around Marin County including Novato, San Rafael, Greenbrae, San Anselmo, Fairfax, Sausalito, Larkspur, West Marin, Ross, Mill Valley and Corte Madera.
+Contact Castro Law Offices, P.C. today to schedule a confidential consultation.